-Key long-term vs. short-term yield spread has widened
+Key long-term vs. short-term yield spread at three-year high

 Yield of the 10-year and 2-Year U.S. Treasury bonds are widely followed barometers of the current U.S. interest rate environment.
 The spread is the difference in interest rates between the two securities.